Four simple tips for when you’re working from home with kids during quarantine.

 But what about if they don’t nap?
 What if they can’t nap because if they do, they don’t sleep until after midnight (like mine)?

 In that case, you’re either just going to have work before they wake up in the morning or after they go to bed at night.

 Personally, I prefer going to bed once they fall asleep at about 8.30 AM and waking up at 4.00 AM.
 This gives me about 3 hours of uninterrupted time to devote to writing.

 This time is priceless to me because I can’t write when my child is underfoot.
 I need quiet, focus and concentration.

 Just make sure that you get enough sleep, so you don’t feel like dying the next day.
 Just when your kids are bouncing with energy.

 And if you need to work while they’re awake?
 Check out the next two tips.

-If you need help making the most of your time while you’re on quarantine, go through our other resources below.
+If you need help making the most of your time while you’re in quarantine, go through our other resources below.

 How To Have More Free Time Series – Learn how to time track, time block and use time management techniques like the Pomodoro.

 This is a series of posts that will teach you, step-by-step, how to create more free time.
 A must-read for super busy people who can’t seem to do everything they want to do.

 How To Be Productive During A Quarantine – A list of concrete ideas you can use to be productive during quarantine and make the most of your time at home.

-Best Skills To Learn During Quarantine – The 4 skills I highly recommend anybody learn.
+Best Skills To Learn During Quarantine – The four skills I highly recommend anybody learn.
 If you’re looking for change or self-improvement while under quarantine, this is what you need.